MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 ## Part 1: Obtaining and Describing Data

 The goal of part 1 is to obtain and describe data.
-Key questions, which will be answered in two pages or less (single-spaced, 12-point Times New Roman):
+Key questions:

 - Where are the data from?
 - What are the data? (i.e. how many points?
 What are they measuring?
 How are they measured?)